MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Current-Location.md

 ---
-description: PowerShell uses the noun Location to refer to the working directory, and implements a family of cmdlets to examine and manipulate your location. ms.date: 10/11/2021
+description: PowerShell uses the noun Location to refer to the working directory, and implements a family of cmdlets to examine and manipulate your location. ms.date: 12/08/2022
-title: Managing Current Location
+title: Managing current location
 ---
-# Managing Current Location
+# Managing current location

 When navigating folder systems in File Explorer, you usually have a specific working location - namely, the current open folder.
 Items in the current folder can be manipulated easily by clicking